There were a couple of really annoying comics in here, but for the most part, a pretty kick ass week with some of my big favorites up top.

 So I never did make it out to a store for Free Comic Book Day, so I was never able to get this book.
 But all-around nice bearded man, Robert Kirkman, put out a "Director's Cut" version with the release of the second issue, allowing me (and some others, I'm sure) a chance to catch up.

-name than "Director's Cut" for comic books?
+[Side bar: Shouldn't we come up with a better name than "Director's Cut" for comic books?
 I mean "Writer's Cut" or even "Creator's Cut" might be better than something that doesn't exist in comics, no?]

 Regardless, what Kirkman gives us is basically "if Batman was a Werewolf."
 Which is fine, really.
 No reinvention of the wheel, but so far, two issues in it's a fun blend of superhero and horror trappings.
 If you are a Kirkman fan, you get the exact comic book you would expect from the title Astounding Wolf-Man.
 I hope this book moves at a pace more like Invincible than Walking Dead, but something tells me with the superhero backdrop, it will.
 Fun.